 18. Weave it Yourself – A Natural Look

-Maybe you have been trying to find a garden bed design that is incorporates a natural vibe.
-If so, why not try weaving your own walls of a raised flower bed?
+Maybe you have been trying to find a garden bed design that incorporates a natural vibe.
+If so, why not try weaving your own walls of your raised flower beds?
 You will need branches of flexible and strong wood, as the base material.
 Making a few of these types of elevated garden beds will really give your backyard a natural atmosphere!

 19. Geometric Shapes – Raised Vegetable Garden

 Another simple and easy way to create a raised vegetable garden is like this!
 All you will need are some wooden pallets, out of which you create geometric shapes for your garden planters.
 Whether you decide on squares, rectangles, triangles or trapezes, we’re sure whatever you choose will look incredible!

 20. A Wooden Wagon – Giving it a New Purpose

 While this idea won’t be an option for everyone, but if you have an old wagon or wheelbarrow, give it a new purpose!
 Transform it into a flowerbed, making it as pretty as a picture!
 It will look amazing as an old item of transport has been turned into a place for growing gorgeous flowers!

 We truly hope that this collection of raised garden vegetable ideas has helped you in finding something special for your own yard!
 For other gardening hacks, like easy garden paths or garden edging ideas, check out our website!